 Experiencing a Joy-Con drift while you are enjoying your favorite game on Nintendo Switch can be overly frustrating.
 Although Nintendo now offers free repair service, we share with you a reliable and simple procedure to fix your Joy-Cons.

-The Nintendo Switch Joy Con can experience drifting, that is, a random movement of the analog stick is detected, even if this is not used.
-Some of the explanations of this issue include dust accumulation, worn-out contacts, or a wiring problem.
-It turns out that dust can be partially responsible for the drift but that’s not all.
+The Nintendo Switch Joy-Con can experience drifting, which is a random detected movement of the analog stick, even if it is not used.
+Some of the explanations for this issue include dust accumulation, worn-out contacts, or a wiring problem.
+It turns out that dust can be partially responsible for the drift, but that’s not all.

-The main reason seems to be a design issue: with time, the contact point between the thumb stick sensor gets weaker.
-This results in a space between the metal prongs and the contact pads - and this is what creates the drift.
+The main reason seems to be a design issue: the contact point between the thumbstick sensor gets weaker over time.
+It creates a space between the metal prongs and the contact pads, which creates the drift.
 Dust and dirt make things even worse.

 What you will need

 Before you jump in the Joy-Con drift repair part, keep in mind that you will need a 1.5mm tri-wing screwdriver to open the Joy-Con.
 This also works for Nintendo Switch Lite, although you cannot remove the Joy-Cons from the console.

 You will also need a piece of paper or a card with around 1mm of thickness and scissors.

 The first thing to do is to open your Joy-Con with the screwdriver - you have four screws to remove in total.

 Cut a rectangular piece from the paper or the card, the size of the analog stick mechanism, and put it on it.

 Close the Joy-Con.